bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

     :source-position: above

 Note that this example sets the render level to ``"image"``.
-Normally, Bokeh draws all glyphs *above* grid lines, but with this render level they draw *underneath* the grid lines.
+Normally, Bokeh draws all glyphs *above* grid lines, but with this render level they appear *below* the grid lines.

 .. _userguide_plotting_segments_rays: